 Another use is to compute whether an actual argument is present.
 This cannot be done by creating a temporary variable.
 Instead, one uses an if-then-else construct with the argument textually present in one branch but not the other.
-If one wants to compute whether n actual arguments are present, one needs a complicated nest of if-then-else constructs with $2^n$ branches.
+If one wants to compute whether n actual arguments are present, one needs a complicated if-then-elseif-else construct with 2^n branches.

 Other languages include a distfix if-then-else operator.
-For example, in C one can write p? x: y, which is pronounced if p then x else y.
+For example, in C one can write p

+? x : y, which is pronounced if p then x else y.
 If such an expression were to be the target in a pointer assignment, its result should be a target, not a value.
 This spelling could work in Fortran as well.
 Clunky alternatives might be .IF. p .THEN. x .ELSE. y .ENDIF., or more briefly p .THEN. x .ELSE. y.
-For the case of computing whether an actual argument is present, the syntax might be p? x, pronounced if p then x is the actual argument, else the actual argument is not present.
+For the case of computing whether an actual argument is present, the syntax might be p ? x, pronounced if p then x is the actual argument, else the actual argument is not present.

 The difference for these operators as compared to existing operators is that only the first operand (p in the example) is initially evaluated.
-Then the second operand (p in the example) is evaluated if (where in the elemental case) p is true, else the third operand (p in the example) is evaluated if it appears.
+Then the second operand (x in the example) is evaluated if (where in the elemental case) p is true, else the third operand (y in the example) is evaluated if it appears.
 The first operand is required to be logical, while the others are required to be of the same type, type parameters and rank.
-If p is an array, p and p have to be the same shape as p.
-In the p? p case, p would necessarily have to be a scalar.
-The result type, type parameters and rank are those of p.
-If p is an array, the shape of the result is p or p depending on whether p is true or fales.
+If p is an array, x and y have to be the same shape as p.
+In the p? x case, p would necessarily have to be a scalar.
+The result type, type parameters and rank are those of x.
+If p is a scalar, the shape of the result is x or y depending on whether p is true or fales.
 If p is an array, the shape of the result is the shape of p.